dboris/camlkit/README.md

   function, which ensures the object will be sent the `release` message when the OCaml reference to it is garbage collected.

-* Using objects from frameworks when bindings are not available
+* Using frameworks when bindings are not available

+  When bindings for the framework you need are not available, you have the option to [generate the bindings yourself](https://discuss.ocaml.org/t/ann-camlkit-macos-ios-gnustep-toolkit-for-ocaml/14722/10), using the tools from [camlkit-bindings-generator](https://github.com/dboris/camlkit-bindings-generator/).
+  Consider submitting those bindings to this project by opening a pull request.

-  The Objective-C runtime provides functions which enable you to get a hold of an arbitrary class by name and send it an arbitrary message, eg:
+  Another option is to use the lower-level functionality of the Objective-C runtime.
+The runtime functions enable you to get a hold of an arbitrary class by name and send it an arbitrary message, eg:

   ```OCaml
   let a_class = Objc.get_class "AClassThatINeed" in